 How does an IDR Plan and PSLF Work Together?

-While in residency, if borrowers choose to make payments on their student loans, they may only be able to afford a low monthly payment through an income-driven repayment plan.
+While in residency, if borrowers want to make manageable monthly loan payments, they may opt for an income-driven repayment plan.
 These repayment plans are qualifying repayment plans for PSLF.

-Additionally, to meet PSLF requirements, borrowers must be paid by a qualifying non-profit employer, meaning the entity paying the borrower is a qualifying, non-profit employer.
+To meet PSLF requirements, borrowers must be paid by a qualifying non-profit employer, meaning the entity paying the borrower must be a qualifying, non-profit employer.